College for Health, Community and Policy

 Providing insights to create more personalized plans

-UTSA-led research on brain Injury
+UTSA-led Research on Traumatic Brain Injury

 Researchers from UTSA, the South Texas Veterans Health Care System and UT Health San Antonio aim to improve treatment for individuals with traumatic brain injury.